rubal2508/Interview-prep-2022/Notes DSA/Graph.md

 #### Normal
 - [Number of Islands](https://leetcode.com/problems/number-of-islands/): Flod fill algo
 - [Max Area of Island](https://leetcode.com/problems/max-area-of-island/): Flod fill algo
-- [Clone Graph](https://leetcode.com/problems/clone-graph/): serious backtracking, wasnt intuitive, saw sol
+- [Clone Graph](https://leetcode.com/problems/clone-graph/): serious backtracking, wasnt intuitive, saw sol (Didnt feel like doing in second attempt)
 - [Walls and Gates](https://leetcode.com/problems/walls-and-gates/): Doable
 - [Rotting Oranges](https://leetcode.com/problems/rotting-oranges/): used to approach of As Far from Land as Possible
 - [Pacific Atlantic Water Flow](https://leetcode.com/problems/pacific-atlantic-water-flow/): do dfs from ocean to inside
 - [Surrounded Regions](https://leetcode.com/problems/surrounded-regions/): do dfs from outside
 - [Course Schedule](https://leetcode.com/problems/course-schedule/): Cycle detection, used dfs
-- [Course Schedule II](https://leetcode.com/problems/course-schedule-ii/): Cycle detection, used Kahn's algo
+- [Course Schedule II](https://leetcode.com/problems/course-schedule-ii/) ⭐️ Cycle detection, used Kahn's algo
-- [Graph Valid Tree](https://leetcode.com/problems/graph-valid-tree/): union find and the property of tree that edges = n-1
+- [Graph Valid Tree](https://leetcode.com/problems/graph-valid-tree/) ⭐️ union find and the property of tree that edges = n-1
 - [Number of Connected Components in an Undirected Graph](https://leetcode.com/problems/number-of-connected-components-in-an-undirected-graph/): easy
-- [Redundant Connection](https://leetcode.com/problems/redundant-connection/): disjoint set, union find algo
+- [Redundant Connection](https://leetcode.com/problems/redundant-connection/) ⭐️ disjoint set, union find algo
 - [Word Ladder](https://leetcode.com/problems/word-ladder/) ⭐️ kind hard, saw sol
   - If we can build a graph of words (where 2 words are connected if they have 1 character diff) then we can simply run bfs and find the distance.
   - We can optimise building the graph by having patterns as key and list of words as value.
 Neighbour of a word is all the lists of all patterns it can make